Abdullah the Butcher

 Lawrence Robert Shreve (born January 11, 1941), better known by the ring name Abdullah the Butcher, is a Canadian retired professional wrestler.
 He has a reputation for being involved in some of the most violent and bloody hardcore wrestling matches of all time.
 Over his time in wrestling he was given the moniker of "Madman from Sudan".

 One of Shreve's trademarks is a series of divot-like scars on his head that he has due to excessive use of blading during his career.
 The scars are so deep that, according to Mick Foley, Shreve is able to put gambling chips into them.
-An amateur martial artist, Shreve also has knowledge of judo and karate, often including this knowledge in his wrestling matches through throws and chops.
+An amateur martial artist, Shreve also has knowledge of judo and karate, often incorporating this knowledge in his wrestling matches through throws and chops.

 Early life

-Shreve was born on January 11, 1941 and raised in Windsor, Ontario, as part of a family of ten people in a deeply impoverished household.
+Shreve was born on January 11, 1941, and raised in Windsor, Ontario, as part of a family of ten people in a deeply impoverished household.
+His mother was an African-American from Michigan, and his father was a member of the Native American Blackfoot tribe.
 He learned karate and judo as a youth and, teaching fellow children in the backyard, claims to have eventually earned the title of seventh-degree grandmaster.